hurtadosanti/AdvancedLaneDetection/Report.md

 ![undistort](results/undistort.jpg)

 ## Pipeline (single images)
+The single image pipeline can be found as a [Jupyter notebook Pipeline](Pipeline.ipynb).
+The purpose is to describe the steps done to find and draw the lanes.

 ### Distortion-corrected image.

-For this step the camera correction points calculated and persisted before are used.
+The first step is to have the camera correction points calculated and persisted before needed.
- After loading the points the image is undistorted by using the *undistort_image* method from *utilities.calibration.CameraCalibration* class is used.
+ After loading the points the image is undistorted by using the *undistort_image* method from *utilities.calibration.CameraCalibration* class.

 ![undistorted_lane](results/undistorted_line.png)

 ### Thresholded binary image

-A combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 39 through 58 in `utilities.thresholds.py`), was used to  find the lanes.
+A combination of color and gradient thresholds are used to generate a binary image.
+On the line 39 of the [utilities.thresholds.py](utilities/thresholds.py), the `highlight_features` method was used to  find the lanes.

 - First the image is converted to the hls color space, and the s_channel is selected.
-- The threshold on the x axis, the magnitude and directions are calculated to be combined, and highlight the lanes on the road.
+- The Sobel threshold is calculated on the x axis, as well as the magnitude and directions.
+- Finally the are combined to highlight the lanes on the road.

 The result can be seen here: